Background on the CMMC requirement to separate the duties of individuals

 Separating the duties of individuals in a business is a best practice, in fact, it is one of the tenets of cybersecurity.
 Perhaps more viscerally, enforcing separation of duties is a requirement for many of us who want to do business with the DoD and pass a CMMC assessment.
 Defining and demonstrating separation of duties can be a challenge for a small business, but we’ve created a separation of duties matrix – which you can download below – to assist in that process.
 Let us know if you have any questions about this tool.

-By the way, we cover this topic and many more at our monthly CMMC Workshops.
+By the way, we cover this topic and many more at our quarterly CMMC Workshops.
 We’d love to have you with us in our next cohort!